Reuven Bar-On: Contributions to the field of emotional intelligence

-Bar-On developed a conceptual and psychometric model of emotional intelligence (or “emotional and social competence” as he originally referred to this construct in his doctoral dissertation); and since 1982, has been examining the ability of this model to predict various aspects of human behavior and performance.
+Bar-On developed a conceptual and psychometric model of emotional intelligence originally referred to as “emotional and social competence” in his doctoral dissertation.
+Since 1982, he has been examining the ability of this model to predict various aspects of human behavior and performance.
 The Bar-On model is described as one of the three major models of emotional intelligence in the Encyclopedia of Applied Psychology, although other variations of these models have surfaced over the years.

 The Bar-On concept of emotional and social intelligence

 Bar-On created his model of emotional and social intelligence to expand psychological assessment.
 The focus of his doctoral research was psychological well-being.
 He wanted to include a wider range of contributors to behavior and performance.
 While working as a clinical psychologist, he became influenced by the emerging field of positive psychology and began shifting his interest from psychopathology to assessing and developing emotional intelligence which he argued is an integral part of positive psychology (in 2010).

 In a review of the theoretical foundations for his model, Bar-On refers to the influence of Charles Darwin's work on the adaptive importance of emotional expression, as recorded in Darwin's 1872 publication, The Expression of the Emotions in Man and Animals.

 Bar-On's conceptual model describes an array of interrelated emotional and social competencies that determine how effective individuals are at understanding and expressing themselves, understanding others and interacting with them as well as coping with daily demands and challenges.
 These competencies are clustered into the following five meta-factors: (1) the ability to be aware of emotions as well as to understand and express feelings; (2) the ability to understand how others feel and interact with them; (3) the ability to manage and control emotions; (4) the ability to manage change, adapt and solve problems of a personal and interpersonal nature; and (5) the ability to generate positive affect to enhance self-motivation, in order to facilitate emotionally and socially intelligent behavior.
 These five meta-factors comprise a total of 15 factors.